ReactiveHTML/rimmel/README.md

 <a href="https://stackblitz.com/edit/rimmel-suspense"><img src="docs/assets/try-it-button.png" valign="middle" height="40"></a>&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://stackblitz.com/edit/rimmel-suspense">Suspense</a> on Stackblitz.

+## Migrating from/to other frameworks
+It might sound unusual, but Rimmel can actually coexist with other frameworks.
+Your Rimmel component can be embedded in a React component and have children made in Vue, or even jQuery plugins or sit inside a larger jQuery application, or any other way around.

+If you are planning a progressive framework migration, you can do it one component at a time.

 ## Use with AI assistants/LLMs
 We are creating a few experimental AI assistants like [RimmelGPT.js](https://chat.openai.com/g/g-L01pb60It-rimmelgpt-js), to help you convert existing components, create new ones or just get started and have fun.